Priyanka Barve: Career

 Since 17, Priyanka has been singing professionally.

 In Marathi films, Barve is a singer and she is credited in the film's music department.

-Barve has sung songs for many Marathi Films such as Double Seat, Mumbai-Pune-Mumbai 2, Ajintha, Online Binline, Rama Madhav, and Lost & Found.
+Barve has sung songs for many Marathi Films such as Double Seat, Mumbai-Pune-Mumbai 2, Ajintha, Online Binline, Rama Madhav, Bandishala and Lost & Found.

 She has also sung for Marathi TV serial's title track, such as Mala sasu havi and Ithech taka tambu.

 One of the leading music companies, Sagarika Music, launched her video singles "Patch Up", "Premala", and "Tuzyasave tuzyavina".

 Priyanka is married to Sarang Kulkarni and together they have a musical channel PriyaRang where they collaborate with other musicians and artists to produce fusion music albums.